-The Akash is a long-range surface-to-air ramjet missile.
-It can carry a 55-kg multiple warhead capable of targeting five aircraft simultaneously up to 25 km and is said to be comparable to the U.S. Patriot as an air defense missile.
+The Akash was a long-range surface-to-air ramjet missile.
+It can carry a 55-kg multiple warhead capable of targeting five aircraft simultaneously up to 25 km and was said to be comparable to the U.S. Patriot as an air defense missile.
 User trials of the Akash were reported to be scheduled for 1996.
-The Trishul is a truck-mounted surface-to-air missile capable of delivering a 5.5-kg high explosive fragmented warhead a distance of 9 km.
-The fifth missile under IGMDP development is the Nag, an antiarmor weapon employing sensor fusion technologies for flight guidance over a range of about 4 km.
+The Trishul was a truck-mounted surface-to-air missile capable of delivering a 5.5-kg high explosive fragmented warhead a distance of 9 km.
+The fifth missile under IGMDP development was the Nag, an antiarmor weapon employing sensor fusion technologies for flight guidance over a range of about 4 km.
 It was first tested in November 1990.
 (8), (9)

 - India in a position to export missiles: Indian Defense Minister IRNA 12 May 2005

 1. Onkar Marwak, "India's Nuclear and Space Programs: Intent and Policy," International Security, Vol. 2, No. 2, Fall 77, pp. 102-103.